-Numismatists describe these as “uniface” – because the design appears on one side.
-They usually weigh between a half and a quarter of a gram, and measure 6 to 12 mm in diameter.
+Numismatists describe these as “uniface” because the design appears on only one side.
+They usually weigh between half of a gram and a quarter of a gram and measure 6 to 12 mm in diameter.
 Again, burial customs are very conservative, and in the absence of any inscription, provenance or context such pieces can only be dated in the most general terms (“fifth to first century BCE”, for example).
 One type shows a “radiate” head, probably the sun god Helios or Apollo.
 Another type depicts a honeybee, perhaps expressing a wish for a sweet afterlife.

 The most recent study of these artifacts is an article (in German) by the eminent German numismatist Wolfgang Fischer-Bossert (2009) who notes that:

 …scholars hesitate to regard the mythology as the reason for the custom of Charon’s obol.
 The ferryman’s fee is often called a secondary, witty invention that conceals the intrinsic meaning of the custom.
 Two explanations have been favoured: a) the paying off of the dead that prevents his/her return, b) the equipment of the dead that enables him/her to maintain his/her status in the underworld.
 (117)